 4 Questions to Ask Your Immigration Physical Exam Doctor

-Do you need an immigration physical exam?
-Talk to our team at Fresno Medical Center today about an immigration physical exam for you, and your family.
-Call us today or visit us online to book an appointment.
+The immigration medical examination includes a review of your medical history and a physical exam.
+If you require an immigration medical exam or want to learn more, talk to our team at Fresno Medical Center today about an immigration physical exam for you and your family.
+For more information, contact us now or schedule an appointment online.
 We are conveniently located at 6069 N First St # 103, Fresno, CA 93710.

 Usually, an immigration physical exam isn’t the same as one you would receive from your primary care doctor, who, in addition to diagnosing an ailment, may prescribe medication and provide treatment.
 With an immigration physical examination, the doctor is specially certified to conduct a U.S. Immigration physical examination, and generally does not prescribe medication, nor provide treatment.
 In order to immigrate to the United States, and apply for permanent residency (Green Card), a routine part of the process is a physical exam, to ensure public safety, and to remove reasons for inadmissibility to the country.
 The reason for an extensive immigration physical examination is to identify applicants for immigration who have inadmissible health-related conditions, or communicable diseases of public health significance, and to prevent the spread of infectious diseases.
 The immigration physical exam is quite extensive, and an important aspect is the immigration process.